amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 Also, what if we want to retry?
 Maybe a `NetworkError` could be fixed by retrying when calling an API.

-I think that we need to care a little bit possible exceptions.
+We need to care a tad more about the possible exceptions.
 That means our code now may look something like:

 ```python
 try: